top of page

 Key operational centers include:

-Clinical Results: Efficacy and Patient Safety in China's PBRT
+Clinical Results: Efficacy and Patient Safety Profiles

-Treating Other Radioresistant Tumors
+Treating Radioresistant Tumors

 The Technology Behind PBRT: Synchrotrons vs. Cyclotrons